 “It was a Tuesday.
 The weather channel was reporting some rain, but Edith arrived at the care community where her client lived without incident.
 She even remembers thinking that they were blessed to have rain after the fires around the area.
-But at around 4:00am, one of the resident’s sons came to inform everyone that the facility was flooding.
+But at around 4:00am, one of the resident’s sons came to inform everyone that the aged care facility was flooding.

 It was covered in mud, water, debris, and even fallen trees, one of which fell right on top of Edith’s car.
 Shortly after, they found themselves with no electricity, no phone service and trapped in the complex.

 They realised the full scope of the tragedy when they were informed that no-one would be able to rescue them since a huge mudslide was blocking the roads.
 Edith knew she and the other two Care Workers in the facility had to take care of the residents and make sure they were safe.